MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/quick-start-business-central.md

 ## <a name="provide-basic-information-about-your-company"></a>Provide basic information about your company

 The first step is to provide the basic information about your company.
-This includes information such as address, bank accounts, VAT number, and so on.
+This includes information such as address, bank accounts, GST number, and so on.
 This is explained in the [Company Information Quick Start](quick-start-company-information.md) article.

 <!--
 ## Financial Basics